-Pupils have one French and one Computing lesson per week.
-In French, they are introduced to the language involved in greetings, colours, numbers, food, songs etc. Computing lessons cover keyboard, mouse and iPad skills leading to the creation of multi-media products.
+Pupils have one French, one fun Spanish and one Computing lesson per week.
+In French and fun Spanish they are introduced to the language involved in greetings, colours, numbers, food, songs etc. Computing lessons cover keyboard, mouse and iPad skills leading to the creation of multimedia products.
 They are also introduced to the foundation stages of computing.